lsulibraries/LDL_manual_build/README.md

 # Extra Drupal Configuratin
 - a.
 Extra Configuration on Drupal For Alpaca
 - b.
 Extra Configuration on Drupal For Groups
 - c.
+Extra Configuration for Manually assign Derivatives to Groups in Drupal
+- c.
 Configure apache2 php.ini

 ## a.
 Extra Configuration on Drupal For Alpaca: